input-output-hk/engineering/blog/2022-07-20-js-backend-prim-types.md

 Notice that this definition satisfies the requirements.
 A direct translation in the JS backend would be:

-    // Int8 represented as an Object with an entry function, f, and payload, d1. var anInt8 = { d1 = <Int8# payload>
+    // An Int8 Thunk represented as an Object with an entry function, f
+    // and payload, d1.
+    var anInt8 = { d1 = <Int8# payload>
                  , f  : entry function which would scrutinize the payload }

-But we can operationally distinguish between a `Thunk` and an `Int8` because these will have separate types in the `StgToJS` GHC pass, whereas in Haskell an `Int8` may actually be a `Thunk` until it is scrutinized *and then* becomes the `Int8` payload (i.e., call-by-need).
+We can operationally distinguish between a `Thunk` and an `Int8` because these will have separate types in the `StgToJS` GHC pass and will have separate types (`object` vs `number`) at runtime.
+In contrast, in Haskell an `Int8` may actually be a `Thunk` until it is scrutinized *and then* becomes the `Int8` payload (i.e., call-by-need).
 So this means that we will always know when we have an `Int8` rather than a `Thunk` and therefore we can omit the wrapper object and convert this code to just:

     // no object, just payload